SR 80 (Southern Blvd) Bridge Replacement Project

 - Construction of the roadway on Bingham Island

 - Installation of traffic signals at Southern Boulevard and Washington Road

 - The south sidewalk on Southern Boulevard, from Washington Road to Flagler Drive, will be closed through summer 2020 for drainage installation and reconstruction of the roadway.

-- Flagler Drive from Southern Boulevard to Worth Court North is closed through summer 2020 as the roadway is reconstructed.
+- Flagler Drive from Southern Boulevard to Worth Court North is closed through fall 2020 as the roadway is reconstructed.
 Access will be maintained for local traffic only.
 Sidewalks also will be closed.
 Traffic will be detoured as follows:

 - Traffic going north on Flagler Drive should: Go west on Worth Court North to Washington Road; go north on Washington Road to Southern Boulevard; go east on Southern Boulevard to Flagler Drive.